 Diesel particulate filters (DPFs) remove particulate matter in diesel exhaust by filtering exhaust from the engine.
 High efficiency DPFs can achieve up to, and in some cases, greater than, 90% reduction in diesel particulate matter (PM).
 The basis for the design of wall-flow particulate filters is a ceramic honeycomb structure with alternate channels plugged at opposite ends.
 As the gases pass into the open end of a channel, the plug at the opposite end forces the gases through the porous wall of the honeycomb channel and out through the neighboring channel.
-The porous wall and the filter cake of particulate matter that forms within and on the surface of the wall serve as the filter media for particulates.
+The porous wall and the filter cake of particulates.
 Since the filter can fill up over time by developing a layer of retained particles on the inside surface of the porous wall, the accumulated particles must be burned off or removed to regenerate the filter.
-This regeneration process can be accomplished with a variety of methods including both active strategies that rely on generating external sources of heat (e.g., fuel burners, fuel dosing strategies that utilize fuel combustion over a catalyst, electrical elements, intake air throttling) and passive strategies that utilize catalysts that are displayed directly on the filter element or upstream of the filter.
+This regeneration process can be accomplished with a variety of methods including both active strategies that rely on generating external sources of heat (e.g., fuel burners, fuel dosing strategies that utilize fuel combustion over a catalyst, electrical elements, intake air throttling) and passive strategies that utilize fuel utilize catalysts that are displayed directly on the filter element or upstream of the filter.